A history of Russian crises redux

 None of these conditions exist this time round, with the exception of more profitable oil companies.
 The collapse of the ruble this week will lead to high inflation.
 The CBR imposed an emergency 20% rate hike on February 28 that will take years to unwind and will stifle growth.
 The SWIFT sanctions and the US ban on US investors buying any new Russian Ministry of Finance ruble-denominated OFZ treasury bills will cut Russia off from the international capital markets.

-Instead of booming during a bounce back, Russia’s economy under this sanctions regime is doomed to sub-par growth for years to come.
-Putin’s fiscal fortress is probably strong enough to prevent a crisis in the short-term, but the sanctions will stymie Russia’s long-term growth prospects and could condemn the country to Latin America in the 1970s-style stagnation over the long-term.
+Instead of booming during a bounce-back, Russia’s economy under this sanctions regime is doomed to sub-par growth for years to come.
+Putin’s fiscal fortress is probably strong enough to prevent a crisis in the short term, but the sanctions will stymie Russia’s long-term growth prospects and could condemn the country to a Latin America in the 1970s-style stagnation over the long term.

-Five big crisis
+Five big crises

 There have been five really big crises before this one: in 1991 when the Soviet Union collapsed; in 1998 when the ruble collapsed and Russia defaulted on its debt; in 2008 when the collapse of the US housing market caused a global financial crisis; in 2014 following Russia’s annexation of the Crimea; and most recently in 2020 with a double whammy of the collapse in oil prices and the start of the global coronavirus (COVID-19) pandemic.